Submissions

 HOW TO SUBMIT MANUSCRIPTS

-All manuscripts should be submitted following the instructions of the section "Make a new submission", at the top of this page.
+All manuscripts should be submitted via this platform, following the instructions of the section "Make a new submission" at the top of this page.

 Content and format: It is only accepted original and unpublished articles, in both Word and PDF format.